ferjorosa/ferjorosa.github.io/_posts/2025-06-08-decision-theory-I.md

 With the model built, we can calculate the optimal path forward.
 As we saw, computing the EU helps us compare the options.
 Based on the EU, we know that buying is the stronger choice.
 But a good analysis doesn't stop there.
 We need to ask, "what if?"
 This is the role of <u><a href="https://en.wikipedia.org/wiki/Sensitivity_analysis">sensitivity analysis</a></u>: testing how robust our decision is by tweaking the key inputs.
 What if the outcome for a "low quality" field isn't breaking even, but a loss of \$200M?

 $$
-\mathbb{E}[U(\text{Buy})] = (0.35 \cdot \$1250\text{M}) + (0.45 \cdot \$630\text{M}) + (0.20 \cdot -\$200\text{M}) = \$681.5\text{M}
+\mathbb{E}[U(\text{Buy})] = (0.35 \cdot 1250) + (0.45 \cdot 630) + (0.20 \cdot -200) = 681.5
 $$

-The EU for buying is now \$681.5M, still the optimal choice, but the risk profile has clearly changed.
+The EU for buying is now 681.5, still the optimal choice, but the risk profile has clearly changed.

 This stress-testing leads to the final step: implement or iterate.
 If the optimal choice proves robust and aligns with the company's objectives, it's time to move forward.
-But if the analysis reveals too much uncertainty or uncovers new risks, it’s a signal to revisit the earlier stages.
+But if the analysis reveals too much uncertainty or uncovers new risks, it's a signal to revisit the earlier stages.
 Maybe the uncertainty is too high, and it's worth gathering more data.
 Perhaps other variables, like environmental costs, need to be factored into the model.
 Or maybe new alternatives, like exploring a partnership to share the risk, have become more attractive.

-## When New Information Becomes an Option
+<h2 id="when-new-information-becomes-an-option">When New Information Becomes an Option</h2>

 Just as the company is about to move forward, a new opportunity arises: it can choose to perform a geological test before deciding whether to purchase the oil field.
 This test won't reveal the true quality of the field, but it will measure the rock's porosity, which measures how much empty space the rock contains that could hold oil.
 The test has two possible outcomes: